jeannegoossens/Advent-Of-Code/2021/README.md

 ## Day 10
 Detecting Syntax errors on a series of different brackets.
 Both check for incorrect closing brackets, and detect missing closing brackets.

+# ...

+## Day 14
+This one was another puzzle where part 2 simply increases the number of steps.
+Simple manipulation would quickly result in such a long polymer that the code would slow down too much.
+Thinking back to day 6 where the same issue occurred, I considered a similar solution.
+Counting the occurring pairs instead of tracking a long string or list would be much faster.
+In order to have correct letter counts at the end, I also had to keep track of that.
+This made the code run almost instantly!